Biography of Karoline Leavitt

 Caroline Leavitt's Personal Life

-While driving through Hampton Beach, New Hampshire, he noticed a slum area and decided to invest in its redevelopment.
+Driving through Hampton Beach, New Hampshire, he spotted a run-down area and decided to invest in its redevelopment.
 By 2015, his company owned 15 properties and 70 apartments in the area.
-He now owns the thriving Riccio Enterprises LLC.
+Today, he runs the successful Riccio Enterprises LLC.

 Nicholas proposed to Caroline on Christmas 2023.
 On July 10, 2024, their son, Nicholas Jr., nicknamed Nico, was born.
-Between these events, they married, but the wedding was kept secret.
+Somewhere between the proposal and birth, they tied the knot in a secret ceremony.

-Baby Nico was born three days before an assassination attempt on presidential candidate Donald Trump.
-The incident forced Caroline to interrupt her maternity leave and return to the Republican team.
+Nico arrived just three days before the assassination attempt on presidential candidate Donald Trump.
+The incident cut Caroline's maternity leave short, forcing her back to the Republican team.

 Caroline Leavitt Now

-On January 20, 2025, Caroline Leavitt assumed the role of White House Press Secretary, succeeding Karine Jean-Pierre.At her very first briefing, where the President's representative appeared with a Catholic cross on a chain complementing her look, she announced that the passes for nearly five hundred journalists, previously selected by the former administration, were being reinstated.
+On January 20, 2025, Caroline Leavitt assumed the role of White House Press Secretary, succeeding Karine Jean-Pierre.At her debut briefing – where she wore a Catholic cross necklace – she announced that press passes for nearly 500 journalists from the previous administration were being reinstated.

-During the press conference, she stated that "about $50 million taxpayer dollars were spent on purchasing condoms for Gaza residents."
+During the briefing, she claimed that "about $50 million in taxpayer dollars were spent purchasing condoms for Gaza residents."
 Donald Trump echoed her statement, but it turned out to be misinformation, as reported by Politifact, which fact-checks politicians' claims.